About prayer

 Some “help” to pray specifically for the work of Bible translation

-On this page you will find four tools that can help you in prayer:
+On this page you will find some tools that can help you in prayer:

 Bible translation is a demanding task and needs constant prayer support from start to finish.
 Translators have noticed, however, that special difficulties seem to surface when translations near completion.
 What follows is a sampling of such problems to help you in praying for those involved.
 The list is not hypothetical.
 Every item mentioned has occurred to delay completion of some translation